slater3/Threat-Hunting/README.md

 # Threat-Hunting
-Non confidentail or sensitive information will b e stored here , only known IOCs
+Non confidentail or sensitive information will be stored here , only known IOCs